Planning a trip can be fun and overwhelming.

 5. Book Your Accommodations

 Start with your preferred search site, research two or three other websites, and finally check the hotel’s website or call as hotels will often match rates.
-We recommend these hotel search sites as ones we personally use.

 READ THE REVIEWS.